baleralarissa/baleralarissa/README.md

 ### 👋🏽 ABOUT ME

-- 👶🏽 25 years old
+- 👶🏽 26 years old
 - 👩🏽‍🎓 Computer Scientist since 2018
+- 💻 Data Analyst
+-
 ### What I am doing:
 - 🌱 Improving programming skills to be a professional developer.
-- 💻 Creating random algorithms just for fun

 ### 📫 Find me and get in touch:
 - 📧 larissa.balera50@gmail.com